michael-steinert/PromptEngineeringEssentials/README.md

 2. The weather is sunny today.
 ```

-##### Tips for Few-Shot Prompting

-- The Labels in a Few-shot Prompt do not need to be correct to improve Model Performance.
-Applying random Labels often outperforms using no Labels at all.
-However, the Label Space and Distribution of the Input Text specified by the Demonstrations are important.
-- **Dynamic Adaptation**: If the Practitioners have Access to a large Set of Examples, they should use Techniques to obey the Token Limits of the Model and dynamically populate Prompt Templates.
-RLHF can enhance this by fine-tuning the Model’s Understanding of these Prompts based on human-provided Feedback.

 #### Chain-of-Thought Prompting

-- Chain-of-Thought (CoT) Prompting breaks down complex Reasoning Tasks through intermediary Reasoning Steps.
+- Chain-of-Thought (CoT) Prompting encourages the Model to break down complex Tasks into intermediate Reasoning Steps.

-- Practitioners can use both Zero-shot and Few-shot Prompting Techniques with CoT Prompts.
+##### Tips for Chain-of-Thought Prompting Prompting

-- Practitioners can use the Phrase "Think Step by Step" to invoke CoT Reasoning from the Model.
+- CoT Prompting works well for Tasks that involve multiple Reasoning Steps.
+Practitioners can use RLHF to ensure Reasoning aligns with Human Expectations.

 - Example Prompt:

 ```